kawo123/azure-postgresql/notes/single_server.md

 - Uses PG physical replication (as opposed to logical replication)

 ### Migration

 - Methods
   - Pg_dump and pg_restore with dump file ([ref](https://docs.microsoft.com/en-us/azure/postgresql/howto-migrate-using-dump-and-restore))
   - Pg_dump and psql with SQL script ([ref](https://docs.microsoft.com/en-us/azure/postgresql/howto-migrate-using-export-and-import))
   - [Online migration using DMS](https://docs.microsoft.com/en-us/azure/postgresql/howto-migrate-online) ([tutorial](https://docs.microsoft.com/en-us/azure/dms/tutorial-postgresql-azure-postgresql-online))
     - [Known issues and workarounds](https://docs.microsoft.com/en-us/azure/dms/known-issues-azure-postgresql-online) for Online APG migration
+    - DMS service needs to have access to the source and destination databases
+    - DMS currently doesn't support schema replication for PostgreSQL.
+Schema replication has to be done manually
+    - The version needs to be supported and match for the source, DMS and Azure target.
+You are restricted to the supported versions of Azure database for PostgreSQL as well as DMS supported versions for PostgreSQL source database.
+    - DMS execution uses a "replication" connection to the database.
+This requires both connections to be facilitated in the pg_hba.conf on-premises configuration file.
+    - DMS establishes a replication which takes up a replication slot.
+After the move if you want to delete the database you will need to remove this replication slot.